Kiuwan logo

 Code analysis platform example graphic

-Software tools for code analysis let developers create code which has fewer bugs and is more secure.
-It finds problems that are hard for human readers to spot and which produce unpredictable run-time errors.
+Software tools for code analysis let developers create code that is less bug-ridden and more secure.
+They find problems that are hard for human readers to spot and produce unpredictable run-time errors.
 Along with dynamic tests such as unit testing, they’re a valuable part of the development cycle.

 Most analysis tools operate on source code.
-Some tools try to analyze binary machine or VM code, but it’s a more difficult task, and it can’t point out the exact coding error.
+Some tools try to analyze binary machine or VM code, but it’s a more difficult task, and they can’t pinpoint the exact coding error.

-Source code analysis has strong similarities to compilation.
+Source code analysis is similar to compilation.
 It performs lexical and syntactic analysis, converting the source code to tokens and then determining the structure of statements and blocks.
-Code flow analysis identifies blocks of code and possible sequences of execution.
-This allows exhaustive consideration of all code paths, including ones that the programmer may not have thought of.
+Code flow analysis identifies code blocks and possible execution sequences.
+This allows exhaustive consideration of all code paths, including ones the programmer may not have considered.

 Data flow analysis provides a more global view of how the code processes units of information.
 It can trace a variable from its initial declaration and assignment through any subroutines that use or modify it.
 This can reveal unwarranted assumptions about its state through its life cycle.